MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/voice-case-study-phone-system.md

 - Combination of Phone System with Calling Plan and Phone System with own PSTN carrier through Direct Routing

-To determine the right solution for their organization, Contoso leveraged [Microsoft telephony solutions](https://docs.microsoft.com/SkypeForBusiness/hybrid/msft-telephony-solutions) and the Ignite 2019 session [Calling in Microsoft Teams](https://myignite.techcommunity.microsoft.com/sessions/83170?source=sessions).
+To determine the right solution for their organization, Contoso used [Microsoft telephony solutions](https://docs.microsoft.com/SkypeForBusiness/hybrid/msft-telephony-solutions) and the Ignite 2019 session [Calling in Microsoft Teams](https://myignite.techcommunity.microsoft.com/sessions/83170?source=sessions).

 ## Site Type A: Skype for Business Enterprise Voice